Young Ambassador Program

-The goals of the year long program are to give its young participants exclusive ‘behind the scenes’ access to the gallery in four extra-curricular, term-based sessions which give insight into key areas of a successful regional gallery.
+The goals of the year long program are to give its young participants exclusive ‘behind the scenes’ access to the gallery in five extra-curricular, term-based sessions which give insight into key areas of a successful regional gallery.

 - Why regional towns need art galleries: Intro to Artspace Mackay

 - Focus on the collection

 As an Artspace Mackay Young Ambassador you will learn about the gallery, its collection, exhibitions and community public engagement processes.
 You’ll also better understand roles of gallery staff, giving insight into exciting career pathways.
 Artspace Mackay will allow participants of the program access to special ‘members only’ events, invitations and information throughout their ambassador year.
 Students will receive presentation handouts, program brochures, and education kits when available for exhibitions they attend.

 The program gives students an opportunity to support the gallery by helping to engage other young people, family and community members with the gallery’s exhibitions and events.
 Participants are encouraged to share their knowledge gained during the program with their teachers and peers generating an on-flow of interest in the gallery’s exhibitions and events throughout the community.
 Students will also be asked to follow Artspace Mackay on social media and share interesting posts and events with their friends and followers.